Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior: NLOAI protocol

 In Fig. \ref{plot-NLOD}(a)-(b), we depict the defect density under the NLOAI and NLQ protocols for $r=2$ and $r=3$, respectively.
 The numerical results for the NLQ protocol (orange diamond) are in good agreement with Eq. (\ref{KZ-NLQ}), represented by the black curve.
-For the NLOAI protocol, when the adiabatic coefficient increases from $\zeta=20$, $80$ to $320$, the numerical results gradually approach the nonlinear KZ scaling.
+For the NLOAI protocol, when the adiabatic coefficient increases from $\zeta=20$, $80$ to $320$, the numerical results gradually approach the theoretical prediction of Eq. (\ref{KZ-NLQ}).
 In contrast to the OAI protocol, the NLOAI drives the system faster in both adiabatic stages, and thus requires a larger $\zeta$ to recover the KZ dynamics.

-When a noise-free field is ramped from $g_i$ to $g_f$, the NLQ protocol induces slightly fewer defects than the NLOAI protocol at finite $\zeta$, whereas the NLOAI protocol has a shorter total evolution time.
+When a noise-free field is ramped from $g_i$ to $g_f$, the NLOAI protocol yields a slightly higher defect density than the NLQ protocol at finite $\zeta$, whereas it requires a shorter total evolution time.
 Consequently, in the presence of noise defined in Eq. (\ref{noise-Ising}), the dynamics under NLOAI protocol can in fact yield a lower defect density because it reduces the total exposure time to noise.
 As shown in Fig. \ref{plot-NLOD}(c)-(d), we fix $\zeta=80$ (i.e. $\alpha=0$) and consider $W=0.004$ and $W=0.008$.
 Obviously, the defect density in the NLOAI protocol (solid lines) is lower than that in the NLQ protocol (dashed lines).
 The optimal quench time scales as $\tilde{\tau}_Q\propto W^s$, with

 as shown in Fig. \ref{plot-NonL-TauQ}.
 The relative deviation $|s-s'|/s$ between theoretical exponent $s$ and fitting exponent $s'$ is about $4\%$ for both quench protocol.